IBM/spring-boot-continuous-delivery-admin/README.md

 # Spring Boot on Bluemix with IBM Continuous Delivery

 The goal of this lab is to demonstrate deploying a simple Java web application to Bluemix with a DevOps pipeline for managing the application lifecycle.
 The goal for the application found here is to demonstrate a self contained, independent microservice that connects to a Cloudant DB database named `sample-java-cloudant-cloudantNoSQLDB`.

-The microservice's function is to provide an admin interface for searching account entries found in the afore mentioned database instance.
+This microservice's function is to provide an admin interface for searching account entries found in the afore mentioned database instance.

 ## Application Information